Project-Faster/qpep/docs/user-manual.md

 #### Notes on redirection

-On Linux platform, setting the `prefer_proxy: true` value will not work as on the other platforms, proxy settings on Linux cannot be set dynamically.
+On Linux platform, setting the `prefer_proxy: true` parameter has no effect as only the iptables diverter is usable dynamically.

-This implies that only `prefer_proxy: false` is actually useful and should be set as such.

 \newpage